zp-forks/terraform-provider-discord/README.md

 # Discord Terraform Provider

 This is a fork of [aequasi/terraform-provider-discord](https://github.com/aequasi/terraform-provider-discord).
-We ran into some problems with this provider and decided to fix them with this opiniated version.
+We ran into some problems with this provider and decided to fix them with this opinionated version.

 https://registry.terraform.io/providers/Chaotic-Logic/discord/latest